rohanbsher/devMachineLearning/README.md

 # devMachineLearning
 A repository for machine learning projects

-check summaryML for quick notes
+check Summary ML for quick notes